 Upstage or Move-Up?
 Should you Relocate, Rebuild or Renovate?
 Surviving the Numbers Game

 You loved your home from the moment you saw it and you fell in love with your neighbourhood as well.
 But now you might be working crosstown and want to live closer to work, or your family may be growing.
-Regardless of the reasons, your current home may not be able to accommodate your needs.
+Regardless of the reasons, your current home may not be able to accommodate your needs and it might be time to sell it to we buy houses Sacramento and look for a new place to live.
 This raises a tough question: relocate, rebuild, or renovate?

 With this question in mind, we turned to three Midtown industry specialists for their perspectives and advice to assist you in your decision.
 Our Relocation Specialist is Jennifer Greenberg, Broker at Royal LePage.
 Our Rebuild Advisor is Alisse Howeling, CEO and Founder of KAAV Living.
 Our Renovations Consultant is Custom Home Builder, Mark Wexler CEO of Wexmark Homes.